deis/workflow/src/installing-workflow/configuring-object-storage.md

 These components are flexible and can work out of the box with almost any system that is compatible with the [S3 API](http://docs.aws.amazon.com/AmazonS3/latest/API/APIRest.html).

-Note: object storage configuration has not been standardized across all components in our beta release.
-As such, configuration instructions differ for each component.
-We plan to remediate this problem in our next release.
-Please see [deis/deis#4966](https://github.com/deis/deis/issues/4966) for our progress on that work.

 ## Minio

 Additionally, Deis ships with a [Minio](http://minio.io) [component](https://github.com/deis/minio) by default, which provides in-cluster, ephemeral object storage.
 This means that _if the Minio server crashes, all data will be lost_.
 Therefore, **Minio should be used for development or testing only**.

 In our beta release, the components listed above are configured by default to automatically use the Minio [service][k8s-service] for object storage.

-## Google Cloud Storage

-[Google Cloud Storage](https://cloud.google.com/storage/) (GCS) can interoperate with the S3 API using a feature called [interoperability](https://cloud.google.com/storage/docs/interoperability).
-If you choose to use GCS for object storage, you'll have to turn on this interoperability mode.
-In order to do so, please follow the steps in the [GCS migration documentation](https://cloud.google.com/storage/docs/migrating?hl=en_US#migration-simple).

-We recommend storing these and all other credentials as Kubernetes secrets.
-See the below sections for details on configuring each component for details.

 # Configuring the Deis Components

 Every Deis component that relies on object storage relies on the following two inputs for configuration:

-- One or more environment variables that describe what object storage system to use
+- An environment variable that describe what object storage system to use.
-- One or more files to provide access credentials for the object storage system.
+- A configuration file ([objectstorage.toml][objectstorage-toml]) to provide access credentials for the object storage system.
-	- We suggest storing the contents of these files in [Kubernetes secrets][k8s-secret] and mounting them as volumes to each pod
+	- We suggest storing the contents of these files in [Kubernetes secrets][k8s-secret] and mounting them as volumes to each pod.
 	- See [the workflow-dev chart](https://github.com/deis/charts/tree/master/workflow-dev) for examples of using and mounting secrets.

 The subsections herein explain how to configure these two inputs for each applicable component.